My Perfect Weekend with Jeremy Monteiro

 When music is allowed in clubs again, I will play there one weekday and probably on a Friday night, so I can veg out at home on weekends.
 Other great Singapore jazz musicians will play there on the other nights.

-Writing this has made me realise I really need to work less and enjoy my weekends more.
+Writing this has made me realise I need to work less and enjoy my weekends more.